6.5 Creedmoor Rifles and Ammo

-History, performance, and gear roundup for the 6.5 Creedmoor cartridge: Competitive shooters and hunters have turned this 6.5mm cartridge into a very popular round; factory-produced rifle brands, custom builders and shooting-accessory makers are scrambling to meet consumer demand
+History, performance, available firearm platforms and ammunition for the 6.5 Creedmoor: Competitive shooters and hunters have turned this 6.5mm cartridge into a very popular round; factory-produced rifle brands, custom builders and ammo makers are scrambling to meet consumer demand

 Due to high demand, many factory-production rifles and custom rifle builds, such as this Alpha 11 from Short Action Customs, are being chambered for the flat-shooting 6.5 Creedmoor cartridge.
 (Photo courtesy of Short Action Customs)